Hikers_stock - A group of hikers enjoying the mountains

 • Distance: 3.5 miles round trip

 An accessible hike to a sparkly waterfall.
 This isn't the easiest hike on this list, as it has switchbacks and gravelly bits, so give yourself plenty of time.
-Once you’re an expert hiker, put on your crampons and do it again in winter to see the waterfall frozen.
+Once you’re an expert hiker, go back with crampons and do it in winter to see the waterfall in its frozen form.

 6. Goblin Valley